-The Hmong American Peace Academy operates as a MPS public charter school. and students are recruited on a citywide basis.
+The Hmong American Peace Academy operates as a MPS public charter school.
 HAPA does not discriminate on the basis of educational needs, race, color, sex, national and ethnic origin and is fully committed to creating an inclusive family and student-learning community that reflects the ethnic, racial, cultural, and special needs diversity of the City of Milwaukee.
 Priority will be given to siblings of current students and to pupils enrolled in HAPA in previous year(s).
 Any family that desires a quality and college preparatory education is welcomed.
 The Academy's admission policies and practices are that each student is given equal opportunity to attend the charter school.
 During the application period, HAPA will take applications for enrollment.
-If more students apply for admission to a certain grade level the charter school than can be admitted HAPA will conduct a lottery (a random selection process for enrollment).
+If more students apply for admission to a certain grade level than can be admitted HAPA will conduct a lottery (a random selection process for enrollment).